jmjf/go-jst/notes/999-Backlog.md

 I want my test database mocks to check argument order so I'm sure the data that will be sent to the database is correct (don't cross column values).

+## Simplify tests if possible

+The tests for `database/sql` and `gorm` repos are almost identical.
+The differences are:

+* `gorm` wraps the query in a transaction, so `db-mock` setup must account for it.
+* `gorm` wants `defer db.Close()`.

+If I wrap a transaction around the `database/sql` queries, which is probably a good idea, I can make the test bodies identical except `gorm` calls `gormBeforeEach()` and `database/sql` calls `dbSqlPgxBeforeEach`.

+Can I somehow set the function the test uses in code so I don't need to duplicate test code?

 ## General

 ### DONE: Consider simplifying errors